owenshen24/golb/contents/muse/DuckDuckGo-vs-Google.md

 ![yet another ddg vs goog](/images/ddg-vs-goog-5.png)

 Great.
 I'm trying to figure out how to verify whether Signal, the messaging app, has the source code it claims.
-And DDG fails me again with no relevant links.
+While DDG does link to Signal, it doesn't have the bit about reproducible builds, which Google has helpfully included.

 <script>